gaudes/ioBroker.slideshow/README.md

 ### Configuration
 In the Adapter settings the picture source can be choosen.
 Although the interval for picture change.
+Also configurable is how often the list of images should be updated.
+The setting is made in hours, 0 disables the automatic update.

 When source "File system" is selected, the path can be entered and the format (landscape or portrait) of the pictures to be shown.
 Also the order can be configured.